Family man Eric Staal shocked at timing of Wild trade to Buffalo

 In Buffalo, Staal joins a team vying to improve amid a nine-season playoff drought despite boasting a young superstar in Jack Eichel.
 Staal is familiar with GM Kevyn Adams, winning the 2006 Stanley Cup in Carolina with him, and he and Jeff Skinner were also teammates with the Hurricanes.

-“It’s definitely a different situation than where I have been,” Staal said.
-“But I am getting to the latter stages of my career, and I understand that’s sometimes how things go and now it’s a new opportunity and I’ll be ready for it.”
+"It's definitely a different situation than where I have been," Staal said.
+"But I am getting to the latter stages of my career, and I understand that's sometimes how things go and now it's a new opportunity and I'll be ready."

 The effect his tenure with the Wild had on him, though, won't soon be forgotten — especially the time outdoors with his three sons.